kkpgarcia/kkpgarcia.github.io/_projects/cloudberrie-builder.md

 ![200x200](/assets/img/projects/cb3.png "Small example image")

-I was only involved in the instruction system since it usuable, but not that extensible.
+I was only involved in the instruction system since its not that extensible.
 Here I adapted a no-code approach where a user could create instructions using nodes, and conditions which are pre-requisite to move to next connected nodes.

 It was improved by the UX team to be user friendly and simple.